The NIS2 Directive: Complete Guide to Directive (EU) 2022/2555

 - Important entities: up to €7 million or 1.4% of global annual turnover

 The transposition deadline was 17 October 2024.
 Many Member States missed this deadline.
-As of March 2026:
+The most important update is not a single country table that goes stale.
+It is the enforcement pattern:

 National Competent Authorities